FirstHR

 LeadershipTeam management for senior rolesTriggers the executive exemption analysis

-List credentials as preferred rather than required unless one is genuinely necessary, since requiring a CPA or MBA narrows the candidate pool.
+List credentials as preferred rather than required unless one is genuinely necessary, since requiring a CPA or MBA narrows the candidate pool fast.
 Keep every requirement job-related and neutral, since the EEOC rules on job advertisements prohibit postings that express preferences based on protected characteristics, and lean on SHRM job description guidance for structuring the posting.
+Our guide to writing a job description covers separating must-haves from nice-to-haves.

 FLSA, Background Checks, and Bonding